theairbend3r/poke-zoo/README.md

 PokeZoo has a feature to identify Pokemon from images.
 It is trained to identify **150** Pokemon.
 The model used is a pre-trained `Mobilenet` fine-tuned using `Tensorflow` (using `Python` and `Docker`) on a Pokemon images dataset.
 This model was then converted to `Tensorflow.js` which runs on the browser.

-Yes, deep learning inference happens on the browser.
+Deep learning inference happens on the browser.

 |              | precision | recall | f1-score | support |
 | ------------ | --------- | ------ | -------- | ------- |